erickpatrick/erickpatrick.github.io/source/_posts/xdebug-with-homestead-and-phpstorm.md

 In PHPStorm we have a few places to configure, namely: *Settings > Languages & Frameworks > PHP > Debug*; and *Settings > Build, Execution, Deployment > Deployment*.

 - __Settings > Languages & Frameworks > PHP > Debug__
     - __External connections__
         - Check `Ignore external connections through unregistered server configurations`
         - Uncheck `Break at first line in PHP Scripts`
     - __Xdebug__
         - Set `9100` for `Debug port`
         - Check All
     - __Evaluation__
         - Check All
     - __Advanced Settings__
          - Check All

 And for the other we do the following:

 - __Settings > Build, Execution, Deployment > Deployment__
     - Click the `+` button and select `SFTP`, and give it a name
     - On the configuration pane that appears do the following:
-  - __Connection Tab__
+    - Connection Tab
         - Host: `127.0.0.1`
         - Port: `2222`
         - User name: `vagrant`
         - Authentication: `Password`
         - Password: `vagrant`
         - Check `Save password`
         - Root path: `/home/vagrant/<place where your code lives>` (normally would be `/home/vagrant/code`)
         - Web server URL: the url of your application that you added to your `Homestead.yaml` file
         - Advanced
             - Check `Send keep alive messages each:`
             - Use default value of `300`.
-  - __Mappings Tab__
+    - Mappings Tab
-    - Local Path: the path where the proejct files reside
+        - Local Path: the path where the project files reside
         - Deployment path: normally just `/`
         - Web path: normally just `/`

 Click `Apply` and `Ok`

 ### Debugging Process
 Select a file where you would like to debug, add a breakpoint to it by clicking on the left gap between the line numbers and the code area itself so you can see a *red dot*.
 PHPStorm, when communicating to Xdebug will check if the PHP code reached that specific line and if so will halt the execution so we can check the current variables, objects and properties of the request and application.

 Before being able to listen for debug messages, we need to tell the browser to send an extra information, via get parameter on the request, so PHPStorm knows that request should be checked.
-We do that by adding `?XDEBUG_SESSION_START=PHPSTORM`, like http://local.application.test/?XDEBUG_SESSION_START=PHPSTORM.
+We do that by adding `?XDEBUG_SESSION_START=PHPSTORM`, like `http://local.application.test/?XDEBUG_SESSION_START=PHPSTORM`.
 Press end to access the page so the parameter is saved to the session.

 After that, we can go to PHPStorm and tell it to start listening for connections by pressing the *button that looks like a telephone*, close to the ones where we see a *play button* and a *bug button*.
 When PHPStorm *is not* listening for debug connections this telephone button will have a *small red crossed circle* in it.
 On the other hand, while listening we see *3 small arcs* instead of the *small red crossed circle*.

 Now, refresh the page, wait a moment and you should be able to see that PHPStorm has halted the PHP process and has a yellow background on the line that had the breakpoint (red dot) and opened a new area containing information regarding the current debugging request, with the current scope, objects, global variables and the likes.

-> If you like this post, let me know throught Twitter (@erickpatrick)
+> If you like this post, let me know through Twitter (@erickpatrick)